MODERATE-Project/moderate-docs/docs/tools-and-services/solar-cadastre.md

 ## Introduction

-A Solar Cadastre (SC) is a legal framework where various stakeholders collaborate to meet their energy needs through shared production, transmission, and consumption.
+A Solar Cadastre (SC) is a geospatial registry that provides information about the solar energy potential of buildings and land parcels within a geographical area.
+It helps users assess the suitability of their properties for solar energy generation.

 The tool is designed to analyze building data within a city, calculating solar potential using a geospatial system.
-It provides users with key indicators in percentage format to assess their building’s solar potential.
+It provides users with key indicators in percentage format to assess their building's solar potential.

 Additionally, users can perform a second calculation to evaluate the performance of their solar panels, determining whether they are operating efficiently.